+2012 Delhi gangrape: Court dismisses jail officials’ plea seeking fresh death warrants for convicts

+The court ruled that death warrants cannot be issued “merely on the basis of surmises and conjectures”.
+“The application is bereft of merit,” it added.
+“Same is dismissed.
+State is [at] liberty to move appropriate application as and when required.
+It is criminally sinful to execute the convicts when law permits them to live.”

+President Ram Nath Kovind has rejected the mercy plea of the three other convicts – Akshay Thakur, Vinay Sharma and Mukesh Singh.
+A mercy plea to the president is the last available option for death-row convicts.

-2012 Delhi gangrape: Centre’s plea to hang convicts separately to be heard in SC on Tuesday
+Centre’s plea to hang convicts separately to be heard in SC on Tuesday

-Solicitor General Tushar Mehta argued that the ‘nation’s patience is being tested’.

-The Supreme Court on Friday said it will hear the Centre’s plea to separately execute the four death-row convicts in the 2012 gangrape-and-murder case on February 11, PTI reported.
+Meanwhile, the Supreme Court on Friday said it will hear the Centre’s plea to separately execute the four death-row convicts in the 2012 gangrape-and-murder case on February 11.

 A bench headed by Justice R Banumathi dismissed Solicitor General Tushar Mehta’s request to issue a notice to the convicts.
 Mehta argued that the “nation’s patience is being tested” and this would lead to further delay in the case.

-Banumathi noted that one of the four convicts, Pawan Gupta, had not yet filed a curative petition or mercy plea till now, Bar and Bench reported.
+Banumathi also noted that one of the four convicts, Pawan Gupta, had not yet filed a curative petition or mercy plea, Bar and Bench reported.
 However, the court said a convict cannot be forced to exercise their legal remedies.

+“Pawan has chosen not to file a curative or a mercy petition,” Mehta told the court.
+“The question is, is the authority required to wait endlessly?”

+Mehta told the court that time had come for an authoritative law to be laid down on this aspect.
+He asked the judges to let the convicts come to court on Monday and specify what they intend to do.

 The bench, also comprising Justices Ashok Bhushan and AS Bopanna, told Mehta that it will hear the plea next week and consider whether notice is required to be issued to the convicts.

-Mehta told the court that time had come for an authoritative law to be laid down on this aspect.

-The Delhi High Court had on Wednesday turned down a plea of the Union government and said the four would have to be hanged together since they were convicted for the same crime.
-The court also gave the four convicts one week’s time to resort to all legal remedies available to them.
+The Delhi High Court on Wednesday turned down a plea of the Union government and said the four would have to be hanged together since they were convicted for the same crime.

-The Centre and the Delhi government had challenged a lower court’s order staying the execution of the convicts, which was initially scheduled for 6 am on February 1.
-The convicts’ death warrants were first issued for January 22, and then postponed to February 1 because of the mercy pleas filed by two of them.
+The Centre and the Delhi government had challenged the stay on execution of the convicts.
+The convicts’ death warrants were first issued for January 22, and then postponed to February 1 because of the mercy pleas two of them had filed.

 The four men were sentenced to death in September 2013 for raping and murdering a paramedical student on the night of December 16, 2012.
 The assault had sparked countrywide protests.
 The student died 13 days later at a Singapore hospital.